 The allure of British sports cars in America is undeniable, with their compact size, lively engines, and spirited driving experience capturing the hearts of many.
 This 1979 MG MGB Mark IV is a prime example of this charm.
 Adding to its appeal, this particular model boasts a unique provenance, having been previously owned by Hollywood actress Sharon Stone, with documentation and a cardboard poster included to substantiate this claim.
 This classic British roadster reports a mere 55,400 original miles, making it a highly desirable piece for collectors and enthusiasts alike.

 Cloaked in a radiant green, the 1979 MG MGB Mark IV is a visual delight, believed by the current owner to have received a repaint at some stage in its history.
 Despite its compact stature, smaller than the average hatchback, its presence is undeniable, with extended North American-style bumpers that subtly complement its striking aesthetics.
-The sale includes a soft top, hard top, and tonneau cover, offering the versatility of both coupe and convertible styles.
+The sale includes a hard top and tonneau cover offering the versatility of both coupe and roadster styles.
 A car cover is also provided, ensuring this gem remains pristine.
 The interior is adorned with a charming Saddle Brown theme, featuring two seats and additional luggage space behind them to complement the trunk.
 Modern touches include an aftermarket JVC radio capable of CD playback.
 The car is also equipped with a heater, though its functionality is unconfirmed.
 However, such amenities are secondary to this car's true calling: exhilarating, open-top driving experiences that are best enjoyed with the wind in your hair and the sun overhead.

 Under the bonnet of this 1979 MG MGB Mark IV lies a robust 1.8L inline 4-cylinder engine, capable of producing around 80 horsepower, all routed to the rear wheels via a 4-speed manual transmission.
 The braking system, featuring front discs and rear drums, is more than adequate for the car's spirited performance.
 While it may not be the fastest car on the road, this MG MGB offers ample excitement at legal speeds, providing a driving experience that is both thrilling and quintessentially British.